-On this basis, a distinction is made between privileged, ordinary, and subordinated credits.
-Privileged credits are given preferential treatment over ordinary credits, which in turn have preference over subordinated credits.
-In addition, there is another special and prioritized category, known as "credits against the insolvency estate," which generally arise after the declaration of insolvency.
-These credits are not subject to ranking or acknowledgement and, in principle, must be paid by the insolvency administrator when they fall due.
+On this basis, credits or claims are classified as privileged, ordinary, and subordinated.
+Privileged credits receive better treatment than ordinary claims, while subordinated claims receive worse treatment than ordinary claims.
+There is special category of claims against the insolvency estate (créditos contra la masa), which generally arise after the opening of insolvency proceedings.
+They are not subject to priority or recognition.
+In principle, they must be paid by the insolvency administrator when they fall due.

-Privileged credits may have a special or general privilege, depending on whether the security is created over a specific asset (special privilege) or over all the debtor's assets (general privilege).
+Exceptions to the above (equal treatment of creditors) are generally and specially privileged claims, depending on whether the security is over a specific asset or right (special privilege) or over all of the debtor's assets (general privilege).

-Credits with special privilege generally include those in which collateral consists of specific property or rights (mortgage or pledge) or equivalent rights (financial lease agreement for the leased property).
-The privilege will only cover the part of the claim not exceeding the value of the respective guarantee.
-The value of the in rem guarantee will be that resulting from deducting any outstanding debts enjoying a preferential guarantee over the asset or right over which the guarantee lies from nine-tenths of its fair value as determined by an independent expert.
-Credits with general privilege are, for instance (i) credits relating to salaries and indemnity for termination of agreements, occupational health and safety claims, provided they are incurred before insolvency; (ii) tax and social security withholdings; and (iii) 50% of the credits held by the creditor at whose request insolvency has been declared.
+Specially privileged claims include those secured by a specific asset or right (mortgage or pledge) or equivalent rights (credit rights under financial leases).
+The privilege only covers the part of the claim not exceeding the value of the respective security.
+To establish the value of the in rem security, the outstanding debts with a security over the asset or right in question must be deducted from nine-tenths of its fair value, as determined by an independent expert.

-Ordinary creditors are those who do not fulfil the requirements to become a privileged or a subordinated creditor.
-Subordinated creditors are those that the Spanish Insolvency Act considers subordinated to all other creditors.
+General privileged claims include (i) preinsolvency claims for salaries and severance payments, and compensation for work-related accidents or illnesses; (ii) tax and social security withholdings; and (iii) 50% of the claims held by the creditor who filed for the insolvency.

+The Insolvency Act introduces the category of subordinated claims, paid after ordinary claims.

-Subordinated claims include those not filed in due time or that are contractually subordinated, interests and penalties and claims held by a party considered to be "closely related to the debtor," including significant shareholders of the debtor.
+Subordinated claims include those not filed in due time or that are contractually subordinated, interests and surcharges, and claims held by a person closely related to the debtor, including significant shareholders of the debtor.

 12.5.
-Clawback period
+Clawback

-Clawback applies to any act or transaction considered to damage the debtor's estate (even in the absence of fraudulent intent) and performed within the two years before the debtor files for insolvency or before the date on which notice informing of negotiations on a restructuring plan is served.
+Clawback applies to actions detrimental to the insolvency estate (even in the absence of fraudulent intent) carried out in the two years before the filling for insolvency or before the notice of the opening of negotiations for a restructuring plan.